 LUDWIG VAN BEETHOVEN

-Concert for violin and orchestra in D major op.
-61
+Concert for piano and orchestra n.
+3 in C minor op.
+37

 Opera Carlo Felice Genova Orchestra

 Beethoven began writing his third concert for piano and orchestra during the last years of XVIII century, ultimately developing such a composition between 1800 and 1802.
 The premiere took plce in Vienna in 1803 featuring the same Beethoven as soloist pianist.
 The composer kept modifying his work even after the premiere.
 Therefore, the soloist part wasn not put in the score until its publishing for Bureau des Arts et d’Industrie in 1804.

 The third concert acquired an almost immediate fame thanks to the incredible result Beethoven managed to achieve by uniting in a single piece three fundamental aspects of his artistic path and which would later influence enormously the Romantic school.
 The first aspect is a more symphonic concept than the concert form, drawing on the composer’s research drive about the orchestral writing (between 1802 and 1804 Beethoven was also working on his third symphony, theHeroic Symphony).
 The second aspect is the further broadening of the expressive possibilities on the piano.
 The pianistic composition owes greatly to the work of Beethoven, whose influence on its history embraces a compositive-artistic dimension as much as a technical-mechanic one.
 The third aspect is the importance of the dialogic dimension.
 More precisely, an even dialogue between orchestra and soloists.
 In such a case, Beethoven’s chamber music experience plays a relevant role; it is from compositions os this kind that such a structuring is set (a splendid example is represented by the sonatas for violin and piano, as in 1802 Beethoven started to write his Sonata for Kreutzer).